Tremor: Is It Essential Tremor or Tremor from Parkinson’s Disease?

 The tremor seen in ET is generally of a higher frequency (more repetitions over a length of time), although the frequency can decrease over time.
 In PD, the frequency of tremor is slower.
 The magnitude, or strength, of the tremor also differs: in PD the magnitude of tremor is high, whereas the tremor in ET can be variable throughout the day, ranging from very low to high magnitude.2,3

-In cases of PD, there is rarely a family history (estimated 10-20% of cases), but in ET, a family history of tremor is seen in more than 50% of cases.2,3
+In cases of PD, there is rarely a family history (estimated 10-20 percent of cases), but in ET, a family history of tremor is seen in more than 50 percent of cases.2,3

 The tremor in PD usually starts on one side of the body and may develop on the other side as the disease progresses.
 In ET, the tremor usually affects both sides from the beginning of the condition.2

 The hands are more often affected with tremor than the legs in people with PD, and the voice and head are almost never involved.
 In ET, the hands are also predominantly affected, but the tremor can also be present in the head and voice.2,3

 Differences among other symptoms

 Another symptom of PD is micrographia, or very small handwriting.
 In ET, a person’s handwriting generally gets large and tremulous.3

 Both ET and PD are movement disorders, and sometimes they can be mistaken for each other.
 However, there are many differences between the two conditions, and proper and early diagnosis is important for receiving the right treatment and support.